 There are lots of ways that you can get involved with Warrington Housing Association and be a vital part of the work that we do.

-Beth Blenkinship is our Community Development Officer and she engages with many of our tenants through lots of different ways.
+Bernie Hubble is our Customer Voice Officer and she engages with many of our tenants through lots of different ways.

 It is very important that our tenants can have the opportunity to share their views and opinions and help shape the services we provide.

 If you would like to get in touch with Bernie to discover how you can get involved, please contact us.

 Warrington Housing Association’s Scrutiny Panel (WHASP) works on behalf of tenants, by carrying out reviews aimed at improving WHA’s policies and services.
 By working together they hope to find solutions to improve services, save money and bring real and long-lasting changes to the WHA community.